 You can check out the range of food available across our campuses, and check out the range of Fairtrade products in the catering outlets and SUBU shop on campus.

 BU actively works to provide growing space on campus.
-The Green Loop is a student project which grows food to sell on campus, and you can read more about them and other growing spaces on campus on our Sustainable Campuses page.
+Campus Collective is a student society which grows food to sell on campus, and you can read more about them and other growing spaces on campus on our Sustainable Campuses page.

 How does this help BU?